jaericho/jaericho.github.io/_posts/2016-12-06-Surface-Ergonomic-Keyboard.md

 I’m still testing out the ergonomic version.
 I’m tempted to go back and get the regular version, since I use a regular mechanical keyboard at work.

 I heartily recommend this keyboard.
 What little time I’ve spent with it I can say it’s a great keyboard.
-It’s a little spendy, but if you like the Apple keyboard style with perfect Windows (Win8, 8.1, 10.
-No Win7) integration, this keyboard is great.
+It’s a little spendy for a non-mechanical keyboard, but if you like the Apple keyboard style with perfect Windows (Win8.1, 10) integration, this keyboard is great.